lkodinsson/MARS/Basic/Maneuvers.md

 Make an attack with a shield as if it was a weapon that deals r8 blunt damage and +6 crit damage.
 If successful, the target is knocked back 1m.
 If they can't be knocked back because there is not enough room, then gain advantage to your damage roll.

+## Stunning Strike

+**Specializations:** Finesse, Martial, Unarmed

+**Stamina Cost:** 2
+**Action Speed:** Standard

+**Duration:** 1 Turn
+**Resist:** Fortitude

+Make a melee attack.
+If the weapon you use does not deal blunt damage or you make this attack unarmed, suffer a –1 penalty to hit.
+This attack always deals blunt damage.
+If successful, the target becomes stunned.

 ## Taunt

 **Specializations:** Finesse, Martial, Ranged, Unarmed